adityaarun2/model-building/README.md

 ### Tuning the model
 In order to optimimze our model, we will utilzie `GridSearchCV` in order to find the best combinations of hyperparameters.
 Specifically, we will be searching for the best `threshold` for the `Binarizer()` transformer since we are unsure what a good cutoff is.
 This is a great way to tune our model and maximize performance in a concise manner.

-Now that we have the optimal threshold for our `Binarizer()`, we can create our Pipeline once again and evaluate the performance with $R^2$
+Now that we have the optimal threshold for our `Binarizer()`, we can create our Pipeline once again and evaluate the performance with $R^{2}$

+### Model Performance

+The model chosen is a regression model, which predicts recipe ratings based on features such as calories and total fat.
+The dataset was split into training and testing sets and the data was standardized using StdScaler for the calories column.
+Binarizer was applied to the saturated fat column with the threshold value determined by GridSearchCV.

+The hyperparameter tuned was the threshold value for the Binarizer() transformer.
+The method used to select hyperparameters was GridSearchCV.
+This method exhaustively searches through a specified parameter grid, fitting the estimator for each combination of parameters and returns the best combination.
+The performance of the Final Model was evaluated using RMSE, and the best performing hyperparameters were selected based on the lowest RMSE value.

+The Final Model's performance was an improvement over the Baseline Model's performance as it included additional features such as calories and total fat.
+The addition of these features helped the model better predict recipe ratings, leading to a more accurate and comprehensive model.